LtPeriwinkle/mist/README.md

 	* [X] split file reloading
 	* [X] config reloading
 * [ ] plugins
-	* [ ] autoloading from plugins directory (probably run as some kind of child process thing?)
+	* [ ] autoloading from plugins directory (probably run as some kind of child process thing? or wasm?)
 	* [ ] communicate with plugins through ipc (i.e. unix socket, windows named pipe)
 	* [ ] plugins that are shipped with this repo (a discord presence, some kind of notes plugin, maybe more)
-* [ ] search for config/assets in standard os-specific dirs rather than hard-coded one (allows for packaging, installation, etc)
+* [X] search for config/assets in standard os-specific dirs rather than hard-coded one (allows for packaging, installation, etc)
 * [X] better way to find fonts than paths in config file
 * [X] skip splits (because somehow i missed this all along)